stamov/GenId.jl/README.md

 64 bit implementation is used internally in production.
 128-bit support nearly finished.
 But public API might still change.

+Over 200 unit tests in the repository.

 ##### Why variations as Ints instead of using wrapper types?

-Just a design choice between trade-offs at the moment, mainly constrained by available time for development.
+A design choice and not a necessity, between trade-offs at this moment, a wrapper type is planned.

+##### Why modified Base 64 encoding?

+Stock Base 64 is not correctly sortable.

-##### Why Crockford Base 32?
+##### Why Crockford Base 32 encoding?

 * More human readable and less error prone to dictation than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example (each character in Crockford Base 32 corresponds to 5 bits of input);
 * Simple, efficient;